Biology

 Q 50.

-Draw a labelled diagram of the reproductive organs of an earthworm.
+Draw a neat diagram of digestive system of frog.